 Since the fund has several share classes, the management company must take this into account when calculating the value of a fund unit in the respective share class.
 The value of a unit in a particular share class of the fund is made up of the share class divided by the number of outstanding shares of the relevant class.

-The value of fund units shall be calculated daily (each business day) by the management company.
+The value of a fund unit shall normally be calculated daily (each business day) by the management company.

 § 9 Sale and redemption of fund units